 The 35 member ensemble performs from a repertoire which features original works for brass band, as well as arrangements of well known orchestral and wind band literature.
 Featured soloists are frequently used in concert programs which also include marches, medleys, hymn tune arrangements, folk songs, Broadway showtunes and novelty features.

 Members of the EIBB come from all over Eastern Iowa and even beyond.
-Each Thursday night they travel to Mt.
-Vernon for rehearsal.
+Each Thursday night they gather together for rehearsals.
 The majority come from the area of eastern Iowa centered by the cities of Cedar Rapids and Iowa City.